Alerts

 |

-The charge port (CP) electronic control unit (ECU) detects communication between the CP ECU and the inductive sensor was successfully recovered via a reset.
+The charge port (CP) electronic control unit (ECU) detects a conversion error on the CP door inductive sensor.

 |